Adamstown - Kotara

 What are some of the major infrastructure and planning changes likely to influence Adamstown - Kotara?

-Key infrastructure and planning changes likely to influence Adamstown - Kotara include: The Merewether Residences (Construction); Westfield Kotara Mixed-Use Redevelopment (Planning); Kotara Transport Oriented Development Precinct (Approved); John Hunter Health and Innovation Precinct (Construction); and Woolworths Broadmeadow - Stage 1 Demolition (Construction).
+Key infrastructure and planning changes likely to influence Adamstown - Kotara include: The Merewether Residences (Construction); Westfield Kotara Mixed-Use Redevelopment (Planning); Kotara Transport Oriented Development Precinct (Approved); Woolworths Broadmeadow - Stage 1 Demolition (Construction); and Adamstown Renewal Corridor (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Adamstown - Kotara?

-Infrastructure development impacting Adamstown - Kotara spans multiple sectors including Communities, Precincts & Urban Renewal, Health & Medical, and Residential Development, among others.
+Infrastructure development impacting Adamstown - Kotara spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Health & Medical, among others.

 What is the scale of infrastructure investment impacting Adamstown - Kotara?